Health and Travel Alerts Learn More Left arrow

 Gullfoss Waterfall

-A visit to Gullfoss, which translates as Golden Falls, is one of Iceland’s best things to do.
+A visit to Gullfoss, which translates as Golden Falls, is one of the best things to do in Iceland.
 Located in the Hvítá river canyon, Gullfoss is on the country’s famous Golden Circle route, including Thingvellir National Park and the Geysir geothermal area.

 Langjökull glacier’s meltwater travels along the Hvítá river before cascading 105 feet down Gullfoss’s two-tier drop.
 The best time to visit Gullfoss is during summer, when approximately 459 cubic feet of water per second thunders down the Icelandic waterfall—in winter, this drops to around 358 cubic feet, so the falls are less dramatic.